facebookresearch/ProcedureVRL/README.md

 | DistantSup |  Unsupervised: ASR + wikiHow | HowTo100M | 44.4 | 67.1 | 58.1 |
 | Ours | Unsupervised: ASR | HowTo100M  | **47.7** | 69.5 | **60.3** |

+**Note** that both DistantSup and Ours adopt TimeSformer as encoder backbone while MoViNet itself is a heavily optimized video backbone.

 For future use, we also provide our model pretrained on **HowTo100M** dataset with **MViT-v2** architecture for our video encoder ([download link](https://drive.google.com/drive/folders/1wf4QNY0o7T82zRP9a-6D3pjJHlaoKgP4?usp=drive_link)).
 We test pretrained models on COIN dataset with **zero-shot setting**: